null

 Imperfect (I1, I2, and I3)

 A diamond's weight is measured in carats, with one carat equaling 200 milligrams or one-fifth gram.
 You may also hear the term "points" when discussing diamond weight.
-For example, if one carat is divided into 100 points, a one-fourth carat diamond would be referred to as a '25 point diamond.'
+For example, if one carat is divided into 100 points, a one-fourth carat diamond would be called a '25 point diamond.'

 Although carat weight is also used to measure gemstones, it is slightly more complicated since gemstone types may have different densities.

-Likewise, diamonds of the same carat weight and size might not have the same value because one may have better color or clarity.
-The cut of a diamond significantly affects diamond value and carat weight.
+Likewise, diamonds of the same carat weight and size might have different values because one may have better color or clarity.
+The cut of a diamond significantly affects the diamond value and carat weight.
 Hence, some diamond cuts hold more volume than others.

 The Four Cs, as outlined above, are the main characteristics that affect the value of a diamond.
 However, the fact that they classify the diamond's unique beauty and standardize the grading system to ascertain its quality carries equal significance.
 Therefore, we recommend that consumers read about diamond grading and other related jewelry information.